 The TV sits on a large Cobb and Co. stone against the kitchen stone wall.
 I retrieved this stone as part from the foundations of the old Cobb and Co.
 Depot in the Stage Coach days of Brisbane from 1866.
 I obtained two truckloads for $75.00.
 These stones were being dumped otherwise.
 How I got onto these stones is given below.

 STONE FROM THE COBB AND CO COMPANY: at time of our building the house, I was passing one day in 1981 down near the corner of Albert and Margaret St. near the Botanical Gardens.
-With my landscape contract business partner at the time, in our truck.
+I was with my landscape contract business partner at the time, in our truck.
 We passed a corner block with a big pile of earth and a big pile of square cut stone.
 There was a big drott working on the site.
-We stopped the truck and I went over and asked the driver what he was going to with the stone. `What do you going to do with the stones?’.
+We stopped the truck and I went over and asked the driver what he was going to with the stone.
 He scratched his head and said `I will probably dump them’. `How much do you want for them?’
 I asked as the inveterate scrounger.
 He said `Probably $50.00’.
 I said `I will give you $75.00 for the lot’.
 I asked him what building it was from and he said it was from the old Cobb & Co Company building.
 I paid him then and there and had him load on one load of dirty stone.
 We came back the next day to collect the other load.

 With recent research in the John Oxley Library, I have since found out that the Headquarters of Cobb and Co. were at 71 Albert St., The City.
 The Company had moved headquarters in 1866 from Melbourne.
 It had initially been formed to run from Melbourne to the Victorian Goldfields It was in operation in Brisbane for seventy years till 1924.
 It didn’t survive the Great Depression and caused the Company to go into voluntary liquidation.